BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 important limitation to `make` emerged over time, as people began relying on it for larger and more complex programs.
-It became challenging to always rely on outside programs as commands, so some versions of `make` began adding more and more internal structure to meet these needs.
-For those of you that have followed `make` to its edges, you might have had the same "aha!" moment that I did: "THIS is the spot where the creators of `make` realized they were building a programming language, and they stopped."
+It became challenging to always rely on outside programs as commands, so some versions of `make` began adding more and more internal capabilities to meet these needs.
+For those of you that have followed `make` to its edges, you might have had the same "aha!" moment that I
+did: "THIS is the spot where the creators of `make` realized they were building a programming language, and they stopped."

 Creators of modern build systems understand that some level of programming support is necessary in a build tool, and that it usually makes more sense to